Smith Beach, Braintree, MA 02184, USA

 Owned By: Town of Braintree

-A small sandy beach on the Fore River.
-Also known as Swift’s Beach and Lt.
+Smith Beach is a small sandy beach on the Fore River in Braintree.
+It is also known as Swift’s Beach and Lt.
 G. Murray Smith Beach.
-Part of the Monatiquot River Walk (1 mile).
-Walking trail along the edge of the marsh leads to Watson Park, next door.
+It is part of the Monatiquot River Walk (1 mile).
+A walking trail along the edge of the marsh leads to Watson Park, next door.

 Features

 Smith Beach is open 7 hours daily, depending on the tides.
-See the posted schedule at the beach weekly to learn when the lifeguard will be on duty.
+See the posted schedule at the beach weekly to find out when the lifeguard will be on duty.
 Swimming when the lifeguards are not on duty is not permitted.
-Dogs are not permitted as Smith Beach.
+Dogs are not permitted at Smith Beach.

 Canoe/kayak access is not recommended here, due to swift and unpredictable currents.
 Instead, consider the Weymouth Landing Access Ramp, across the river (about a mile away by car), on Commercial Street in Weymouth, which provides river access in a safer spot.